USGS-R/training-curriculum/content/usgs-packages/Application_Part1.md

     parent: Introduction to USGS R Packages
     weight: 2
 ---
 As stated in the Challenge description, site information has been provided via ScienceBase.
-For the purposes of this exercise, let's assume your cooperator gave you the ScienceBase [item ID that contained the site information](https://www.sciencebase.gov/catalog/item/59848b35e4b0e2f5d46717d1).
+For the purposes of this exercise, let's assume your cooperator gave you the [link to the ScienceBase item](https://www.sciencebase.gov/catalog/item/59848b35e4b0e2f5d46717d1) that contained the site information.
 Using functions taught earlier in `sbtools` lessons, create a vector of the ScienceBase site numbers.
-In addition, use functions in `dataRetrieval` to gather relevant regional data about each site (e.g. HUC ids).
+In addition, use functions in `dataRetrieval` to gather relevant location data about each site (e.g. HUC ids).

 Get sites
 ---------